$SU(\infty)$ Quantum Gravity and Cosmology: Parameter Space of Subsystems

-\refstepcounter{propos} {\bf Proposition \thepropos :} {\it The curvature of the parameter space $\Xi$ of subsystems can be made trivial by a $\suinf$ gauge transformation, under which the Universe and its subsystems are invariant.}
+\begin{Proposition} The curvature of the parameter space $\Xi$ of subsystems can be made trivial by an $\suinf$ gauge transformation, under which the Universe and its subsystems are invariant. \end{Proposition}

-In~\cite{hourisqgr} we use the relationship between Riemann and Ricci curvature tensors, Ricci scalar curvature, and sectional curvature of embedded 2D diffeo-surfaces in $\Xi$ to prove this proposition.
-In~\cite{hourisqgrym} we confirm this demonstration by applying $\suinf$ transformations on the lowest order effective Lagrangian of subsystems reviewed below.
-The Proposition \ref{propparamcurve} shows that despite similarity of $\Xi$ with what we perceive as classical spacetime - specially its dimension - it cannot be identified with the latter, because various astronomical observations have shown the influence of the curvature, thus geometry of classical spacetime on the classical phenomena and observables.
+In~\cite{hourisqgr}, we used the relationship between Riemann and Ricci curvature tensors, Ricci scalar curvature, and the sectional curvature of embedded 2D diffeo-surfaces in $\Xi$ to prove this proposition.
+In~\cite{hourisqgrym}, we confirmed this demonstration by applying $\suinf$ transformations on the lowest-order effective Lagrangian of subsystems reviewed in Section~\ref{sec:evol}.

+Proposition \ref{propparamcurve} shows that, despite the similarity of $\Xi$ with what we perceive as classical spacetime ---especially its dimension--- it cannot be identified with the latter, because various astronomical observations have shown the influence of the curvature and geometry of the classical spacetime on physical phenomena and observables.
+Nonetheless, in the next section, we find observables that can be identified with the classical spacetime.

-\section{Classical geometry as an effective path in the Hilbert space}
+\section{Classical Geometry as an Effective Path in the Hilbert Space}